Sage-Bionetworks/dccvalidator/.github/CONTRIBUTING.md

 ### Prerequisites

-Before you make a substantial pull request, you should always file an issue and make sure someone from the team agrees that it’s a problem.
+Before you make a substantial pull request, you should always file an issue and make sure someone from the team agrees that it’s a problem or desired feature.
 If you’ve found a bug, create an associated issue and illustrate the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex).

+Once an issue exists, indicate that you plan on working on the update by commenting in the issue and, if able, assigning the issue to yourself.

+### Forked repos

+If you do not have write access to the repo, please create a fork in your own account.
+Note that a pull request from a forked branch will fail the GitHub Actions tests due to not having the required secrets.
+Since the maintainers will need to spend extra time vetting the update, pull requests from forked repositories will take longer to process.

 ### Pull request process

-*  We recommend that you create a Git branch for each pull request (PR).
+*  We require that you create a Git branch for each pull request (PR).

 *  Look at the R-CMD-Check build status before and after making changes.
 The `README` should contain badges for any continuous integration services used by the package.